 Lucienne Day: Living Design tells the story of Lucienne Day’s design career, unfolding in a sequence of photographs drawn from the archives of the Robin and Lucienne Day Foundation.

 Photographs show the lead up to her career breakthrough at the Festival of Britain 1951, with her pioneering ‘contemporary’ design Calyx.
 They also evidence Lucienne’s prolific output of patterns for furnishing and dress fabrics, table linen, carpets, wallpapers and ceramics.
-The exhibition includes current and recent productions of Lucienne’s designs for curtains, dress fabrics and tea towels, demonstrating the continuing vitality of Lucienne’s design legacy.
+The exhibition includes current and recent productions of Lucienne’s designs, demonstrating the continuing vitality of Lucienne’s design legacy.

-The exhibition is available for tour from July 2017 and now open to expressions of interest from potential partner venues.
-For enquiries and further information please contact: firstname.lastname@example.org.
+The exhibition is available for tour, for enquiries and further information please contact: email@example.com.